nikitaeverywhere/webrender/readme.md

 docker pull zitros/webrender
 ```

-+ Always production-ready and light.
++ Always production-ready and as light as possible.
-+ Get any information from rendered pages with arbitrary async JavaScript.
++ Get any data from rendered pages with arbitrary async JavaScript.
++ Render PDF snapshots of the webpage or assemble your own with JavaScript.
 + Using [Playwright](https://github.com/microsoft/playwright) with Chromium under the hood.

 ## API